This post may contain affiliate links. Read the disclosure here.

 The science says so.
 Research has found that high-hope people have lower levels of depression and anxiety, and higher levels of happiness and well-being.
-Not only that, people with better abilities to hope cope better in burns and spinal-cord injuries, severe arthritis, myalgic encephalomyelitis (chronic fatigue syndrome), and even cancer.
+Not only that, people with better abilities to hope cope better in burns and spinal-cord injuries, severe arthritis, myalgic encephalomyelitis (ME) or chronic fatigue syndrome (CFS), and even cancer.
 They perform better in sports and academics.

 Dr Shane J Lopez, Senior Scientist, leading researcher on hope, and author of Making Hope Happen, defines hope as “the belief that the future will be better than the present, along with the belief that you have the power to make it so.”